exaexa/scattermore/README.md

   9.752   0.023   9.794
 ```

-That's roughly a nice 20x speedup on my laptop.
-Moreover, if you are using different plotting setups (basically any non-Cairo, windows- or quartz-based grDevices backend), you will very possibly see much greater speedups.
+This way, 0.46 seconds of `scattermore` means a nice ~20x speedup over `plot` on my laptop.
+Moreover, if you use different plotting setups (basically any non-Cairo, say windows- or quartz-based `grDevices` backends), you will very possibly see much greater speedups.
 Cairo is itself sometimes more than 10x faster than the other backends.
 That's 200x faster in total.

 ## How does it work